The Many Ways To Enjoy Tokyo’s Imperial Palace

 1.It is just 5 km (3.1 mi) around, with no vehicles or with no traffic lights at all, so it is safe as well as easy to know how long you are jogging.

-2. Adding to it, there are 3 police boxes around the route and police officers are coming around, so, it is quite safe to jog in the night.
+2. There are 3 police boxes around the route and police officers patrolling, so it is quite safe to jog at night.

-3. But not only these reasons but also the scenery around the Palace is beautiful and you can enjoy flowers and trees every season.
+3. The scenery around the Palace is beautiful and you can enjoy flowers and trees every season.

-There are too many joggers on weekend, so probably it would be better to avoid on Saturdays, Sundays and Japanese national holidays.
-It is the best place to run in the city.
+There are too many joggers on weekends, so it’s best to avoid on Saturdays, Sundays, and Japanese national holidays.
+Otherwise, it is the best place to run in the city.

-Every Sunday (Closed on rainy days, and days when special events are held.), 150 free bicycles are provided for use along about 3 km model cycling course between Iwaida Bridge and Hirakawa Gate.
-It is a great Sunday activity for you to ride halfway around the Palace Surrounded by castle moats and 2000 pine trees.
-The course is free of motorized vehicle on Sundays.
+Every Sunday (except on rainy days and when special events are held), 150 free bicycles are provided for use along a 3 km (1.8 mi) model cycling course between Iwaida Bridge and Hirakawa Gate.
+It is a great Sunday activity for you to ride halfway around the Palace surrounded by castle moats and 2000 pine trees.
+The course is free of motorized vehicles on Sundays.

-There are Japanese style bicycle, which you can ride on kids who cannot ride bicycle themselves.
+There are Japanese style bicycles, which you can ride on with kids who cannot ride bicycles themselves.

-The reception desk: Beside the police box near Exit 2 of Nijubashi Station on the Chiyoda Line Subway
+Location: beside the police box near Exit 2 of Nijubashi Station on the Chiyoda Subway Line.